egodigital/ego-cli/README.md

 build                # Shorthand for 'npm run build'. csv-split            # Splits one or more (huge) CSV file(s) into separates parts. chuck                # Print a random Chuck Norris joke.
 Jep it is true!
-Just try it 😎 devops-items-update  # Stops all running Docker containers. docker-stop          # Stops all running Docker containers. docker-up            # Shorthand for 'docker-compose up'. git-checkout         # Checks out (to) a branch.
+Just try it 😎 devops-items-update  # Updates one or more Azure DevOps work items. docker-stop          # Stops all running Docker containers. docker-up            # Shorthand for 'docker-compose up'. git-checkout         # Checks out (to) a branch.